FWuermse/grw/README.md

 ## Roadmap

+- [x] Constraint generation
     - [x] generate the same constraints coq does
-- [ ] compare algorithm and constraints of the coq and the paper version
+    - [x] compare algorithm and constraints of the coq and the paper version
+- [ ]
-- [ ] recreate eauto efficiently to handle multiple related goals
+    - [x] recreate eauto efficiently to handle multiple related goals
+    - [ ] support adding tactics and theorems dynamically
 - [ ] solve real-world grw problems
+    - [ ] idris port